QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

     /// <summary>
     /// Compares a snapshot with the last state seen for the same order and raises
     /// <see cref="OrderEvents"/> with what is new.
-Call it from the message handler, so polled orders
+Register it on the message handler for
-    /// queue behind an order request that holds the stream lock.
+    /// <see cref="BrokerOrderState"/>, so polled orders queue behind an order request that holds
+    /// the stream lock.
     /// </summary>
     public void ProcessOrderState(BrokerOrderState orderState);